Andrea Marshall is a long-time entrepreneur and jewelry designer.

 At 16, he was already exhibiting talent, producing little angel sculptures that he was selling at his high school.
-He studied for a year at NYU, left for California to hang out for a year in an artist’s commune, came back east to Greenwich Village and started studying with such famous sculptors as Jaques Lipshitz and Theodore Rozack.
-He was apprenticing as a sculptor with Hans Van de Bovenkamp when he met his future wife, Sybil Kleinrock.
+He studied for a year at NYU, left for California to hang out for a year in an artist’s commune, came back east to Greenwich Village, and started studying with such famous sculptors as Jaques Lipshitz and Theodore Rozack.
+He apprenticed as a sculptor with Hans Van de Bovenkamp, where he met his future wife, Sybil Kleinrock.

 How He Got Noticed

-During that decade, they spent their time doing art fairs, developing their craft, exhibited their artwork and jewelry, and learned the marketplace for fine jewelry.
-In 1980, the company David Yurman was born, and by the mid-80’s had already established a national reputation and was showcased in Saks Fifth Avenue, Neiman-Marcus, Bloomingdales and other high-end retailers.
+During that decade, they spent their time doing art fairs, developing their craft, exhibiting their artwork and jewelry, and learning about the marketplace for fine jewelry.
+In 1980, the company David Yurman was born, and by the mid-’80s had already established a national reputation and was showcased in Saks Fifth Avenue, Neiman-Marcus, Bloomingdales, and other high-end retailers.

 Roberto Coin: A Different Story

 Roberto Coin’s story is an interesting one, too.
-In my opinion, just about everyone Italian oozes with taste, talent and sophistication, so of course Roberto Coin is a jewelry designer, right?
+In my opinion, just about everyone Italian oozes taste, talent, and sophistication, so of course, Roberto Coin is a jewelry designer, right?
 But his is a story of honoring your soul that paid off handsomely.